 The AccessComputing REU program places computing students with disabilities in computing research projects at colleges and universities.
 Most often, we work with students to locate research opportunities in their own communities.

-Students also enroll in the Distributed Research Experiences for Undergraduates (DREU) program to participate in professional development activities throughout the summer.
-Students are paid a stipend.
+Students are paid a stipend and participate in professional development activities throughout the summer.
 Funding for housing and/or travel expenses may be available for students placed in REUs at universities other than their home institution.

 Are you a faculty member interested in hosting a summer REU student with a disability?
-Complete the Summer Research Internship Mentor application.
+Complete the mentor application for the Distributed Research Experiences for Undergraduates program.